 Traditional energy-harvesting systems buffer energy in storage devices, such as supercapacitors or batteries, so that systems can keep working for period where harvested energy is insufficient.
 Intermittent computing takes another approach: simply use energy when it is available, and power-down the system when it’s not.
 By using low-power non-volatile memory technologies, it is now possible to save the system state into memory when power is lost, and to restore it when power returns.
 In this lecture, we will look at the strategies and challenges of intermittent computing technologies, and the suitability of applications such as a self-powered cycle computer.

 Teacher: Dr. Alex Weddell

-Alex Weddell is a Lecturer in the Centre for Internet of Things and Pervasive Systems at the University of Southampton.
+Alex Weddell received the MEng and PhD in electronic engineering from the University of Southampton, U.K., in 2005 and 2010.
 His main research focus is in the areas of energy harvesting and energy management for future Internet of Things devices.
 He has over 15’ years’ experience in design and deployment of energy harvesting systems, and has published around 60 peer-reviewed papers in the area.
 He is currently involved with three projects funded by EPSRC, EU Horizon 2020 and Clean Sky 2.